opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Values

-- Default value: ["data", "ml"]
+- Default value: `["data", "ml"]`, which allows externally hosted models to run on data nodes and ML nodes.

 ## Local model eligible node roles setting

-This setting allows admin to control on which node remote models can run.
-There is a setting `plugins.ml_commons.only_run_on_ml_node` that controls the model to only run on ML node.
-For local model, if `plugins.ml_commons.only_run_on_ml_node` is set to `true`, the model will always run it on ML node.
-If it is set to `false`, the model will run on nodes defined in `plugins.ml_commons.task_dispatcher.eligible_node_role.local_model`.
+This setting allows a cluster admin to control the types of nodes on which local models can run.
+The`plugins.ml_commons.only_run_on_ml_node` setting specifies for the model to only run on an ML node.
+For a local model, if `plugins.ml_commons.only_run_on_ml_node` is set to `true`, the model will always run on an ML node.
+If `plugins.ml_commons.only_run_on_ml_node` is set to `false`, the model will run on nodes defined in the `plugins.ml_commons.task_dispatcher.eligible_node_role.local_model` setting.

 ### Setting